LostInCompilation/HashMe/README.md

 ## Description
 **Library is currently WIP!
 Will be updated frequently.**

 A simple to use, fast and modern C++20 Hash library which supports **hardware accelerated** algorithms (SIMD intrinsics) for **x86 and ARMv8 (like AppleSilicon)**.
-See X for performance.
+See [Performance and Benchmarks](#performance-and-benchmarks) for speeds.
 The static library provides very easy integration in your projects and ultra high speeds for the most common hash algorithms like **MD5, MD6, SHA0, SHA1, SHA2 (SHA224, SHA256, SHA384, SHA512), SHA3 (SHA3-224, SHA3-256, SHA3-384, SHA3-512), CRC16, CRC32, CRC64, CRC128** and others.
 See [Supported hash algorithms](#supported-hash-algorithms) for details.
 CMake build environment is supported, as well as generating projects for VisualStudio or Xcode.

 STREAMING FOR LARGE FILES